-The great thanks goes Jyles Rodgers for interviewing legends.
+The great thanks go to Jyles Rodgers for interviewing legends.

 Renown Irish scenographer Francis O’ Connor introduces his design Tree of Nails from Waiting for Godot and takes us through the journey of his life long performance design work, which no matter how bold or spectacular, was always at the service of the play.